Profile information Member settings

 An APD covers:

-• the condition(s) for processing the organisation is relying on - setting out the specific condition for processing as set out in the Data Protection Act 2018
+• the condition(s) for processing the organisation is relying on - setting out the specific condition for processing as identified in the DPA

-• the organisation’s procedures for complying with data protection principles - these principles are set out in the UK GDPR and must be complied with by all organisations who process personal data.
-Read Data protection principles for more information
+• the organisation’s procedures for complying with data protection principles - these principles are set out in the UK General Data Protection Regulation (GDPR) and must be complied with by all organisations who process personal data

-Organisations will need to have an APD in place when they process special category 'sensitive' personal data or criminal offence data under certain specified conditions, as a specific accountability and documentation measure.
-Where an APD is required, it must be in place at the time of processing
+Organisations need to have an APD in place when they process special category personal data or criminal offence data under certain specified conditions, as a specific accountability and documentation measure.
+Where an APD is required, it must be in place at the time of processing.

 Special category 'sensitive' personal data

-An APD is needed when an organisation processes special category data under the ‘employment, social security and social protection’ condition or the ‘substantial public interest’ condition (depending on the ‘associated conditions’ relied on, which organisations need to demonstrate to show that they have a substantial public interest in the processing).
+An APD is needed when an organisation processes special category data under the employment, social security and social protection’ condition or the ‘substantial public interest’ condition.

 An APD must always be in place under the employment, social security and social protection condition.